 Anatomy & Cell Biology (School of Medicine)

-Research Program: Biomedical Engineering and Neuroscience (BENS)
+Research Program: Biomedical Engineering and Neuromorphic Systems (BENS)

 In 2006 John Morley was appointed as Professor and Chair of Anatomy and Cell Biology in the School of Medicine, Western Sydney University.
 He is also Conjoint Professor, School of Medical Sciences, University of New South Wales.